MaxwellDPS/docs/docs/documentation/getting-started.md

 ---
-title: "Getting Started"
+title: Getting Started
+excerpt: >-
-excerpt: "Install and configure the SIP AI Assistant"
+  Install and configure the SIP AI Assistant with step-by-step setup instructions
 category:
   uri: setup
+link:
+  new_tab: false
 slug: getting-started
 ---
 > 🤖 **ROBO CODED** — This documentation was made with AI and may not be 100% sane.
 But the code does work! 🎉

 # 🚀 Getting Started

 This guide walks you through setting up the SIP AI Assistant.

----

 ## 📋 Prerequisites